SparkShorts: Wind

 A grandmother and her grandson find themselves scavenging debris after being trapped together in an endless chasm, and soon realize their dream of escaping.

 Loop

-A non-verbal girl with Autism and a chatty boy must learn to understand each other in order to fulfill a canoeing trip in an urban lake during summer camp.
+A non-verbal girl with autism and a chatty boy must learn to understand each other in order to fulfill a canoeing trip in an urban lake during summer camp.

 Out

 A young gay man who has not yet come out to his parents unexpectedly has his mind magically swapped with his dog's.

 Burrow

 A young rabbit tries to build the burrow of her dreams, becoming embarrassed each time she accidentally digs into a neighbor's home.

-This short was originally intended to be released theatrically alongside Pixar's feature-length film Soul.
+This short was originally intended to receive a wide theatrical release alongside Pixar's feature-length film Soul.
+While the theatrical release of both the short and feature were cancelled in countries where Disney+ was available, Burrow still played theatrically before Soul in countries where Disney+ was not available in December 2020.
+The short would play again before Soul for its U.S. theatrical release in 2024.

 Twenty Something

 The film examines the challenges and insecurities of 'adulting.'
 Some days you're nailing it, while other days, you're just a stack of kids hiding in a trench coat, hoping no one notices.
 The film's protagonist is Gia, who finds herself in this exact scenario the night of her 21st birthday.